 If your ex tries to thwart your attempt to obtain a passport for your child or refuses to give consent for an international vacation, you do have legal recourse.
 Speak with your attorney about the possible need to submit a motion to clarify your agreement, modify your agreement or compel your ex to allow your child to travel with you.

 Travel can be a rewarding experience for children.
 If your ex is reluctant to grant permission for your child to travel out of the country, speak to a child custody attorney.
-Call the Buffalo Law Offices of Randy S. Margulis and Associates at 716.886.9600 or contact us online.
+Call the Buffalo Law Offices of Randy S. Margulis at 716.886.9600 or contact us online.